 Thanks for stopping by the website of Martha Freeman, author of books for kids of all ages.
-Click on the Books icon above to learn about all her books, including The Orphan and the Mouse, the First Kids and Chickadee Court mysteries, Strudel's Forever Home, and the latest, Effie Starr Zook Has One More Question.
+Click on the Books icon above to learn about all her books, including The Orphan and the Mouse, the First Kids and Chickadee Court mysteries, Strudel's Forever Home, and Effie Starr Zook Has One More Question.
 To buy any book, click on the image.

 Luis Cardenal is toasting a Pop-Tart when a power outage strikes Hampton, New Jersey.
 Elevators and gas pumps fail right away; soon cell phones die and grocery shelves empty.
 Cold and in the dark, people begin to get desperate.